MarshallDTeach333/Mini-Fraud-Detection-App/README.md

 # Mini-Fraud-Detection-App

-Here's a clean, professional, and concise `README.md` you can use to summarize your fraud detection mini project for interviews or GitHub.

----

 ## 🕵️‍♂️ Fraud Detection Dashboard (Mini Project)

 A simple and effective **rule-based fraud detection tool** built using **Python**, **Pandas**, and **Streamlit**.